Here are sketchbooks I have used and am using. Click the picture for more information and my subjective views.

 I bought this sketchbook from the Exchange Art Gallery in Penzance.
 It has a spiral binding but a “notebook” feel to it.
 The paper is smoother than “cold-press” but has a satisfactory tooth to it, a bit like cartridge paper.
 This is the one with “watercolor paper”.
 They do “notebooks” too, with thinner paper.

 This is a luxury item.
 It is slightly less than A5, at 5½ by 8¾ inches.
 The paper is ivory watercolour paper, cold press, thick and stiff and totally opaque.
 The book opens out flat and has good solid covers.
 I somehow find the paper a bit boring to use: it has “tooth” rather … Continue reading “Stillman and Bern Delta Series”

 This was my first urban sketching sketchbook type.
 I used this for sketchbooks 1, 2,and 3.
 The pages are cartridge paper, smooth and strong.
 The pages and cover have rounded corners, which looks neat.
 Sometimes it was a bit irritating when scanning a drawing that the corner is not square.
 But in general I like … Continue reading “Seawhite Artists Journal”

-This is my current urban sketching sketchbook.
-I used this type of sketchbook for sketchbook numbers 4 and 5.
+I used this type of sketchbook for urban sketchbook numbers 4 and 5.
+It is from Jackson’s Art Supplies in Dalston and by mail order online.
 It is 9½ inches by 6½ inches and about an inch thick.
 Inside is proper watercolour paper, a very slightly off-white.
-It has a texture, but not much: “cold pressed”.
-Also it is not very absorbent, … Continue reading “Jackson’s watercolour sketchbook 17x24cm”
+It has a texture, but not much: “cold … Continue reading “Jackson’s watercolour sketchbook 17x24cm”